semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

 Semaphore CI/CD jobs can run and build Docker images, and can also push images to Docker repositories or other remote storage.

-Docker CLI is [preinstalled](ubuntu-vm) on Semaphore VMs, so you can use Docker right away.
+Docker CLI is [preinstalled][ubuntu-vm] on Semaphore VMs, so you can use Docker right away.

 Table of contents